ToshioCP/Gtk4-tutorial/src/sec19.src.md

-# Ui file for menu and action entries
+# Ui File for Menu and Action Entries

-## Ui file for menu
+## Ui File for Menu

 You may have thought that building menus was really bothersome.
 Yes, the program was complicated and it needs lots of time to code them.
 The situation is similar to building widgets.
-When we built widgets, using ui file was a good way to avoid such complication.
+When we built widgets, using UI files was a good way to avoid such complication.
 The same goes for menus.

-The ui file for menus has interface and menu tags.
+The UI file for menus has interface and `<menu>` tags.
 The file starts and ends with interface tags.

 ~~~xml